-The Project Coordinator must submit a pre-proposal on behalf of the consortium to the CETPartnership Call Management Team as per $\underline{\mathsf{Call}\,\mathsf{Text}}$.
+The Project Coordinator must submit a proposal on behalf of the consortium to Call Secretariat via the link provided on the JPI Oceans website and as per Call Text.

-Malta-based applicants are required to follow the latest version of the National Rules for participation and check their eligibility as applicants (Section 2), check the eligibility of their project proposal (Section 3) and costings of the project (Section 4) and to submit a National Application Form accompanied by the relevant documentation (Section 1.3).
+Malta-based applicants are required to follow the latest version of the National Rules for Participation and check their eligibility as applicants (Section 2), check the eligibility of their project proposal (Section 3) and costings of the project (Section 4) and to submit a National Application Form accompanied by the relevant documentation (Section 1.3).

-N.B: Applications must be submitted before the Start of Works (see definition in Section 1.1).
+N.B: Applications must be submitted before the Start of Works [see definition in Section 1.1].